blossom-examples/static-sites/nuxtjs/README.md

 # Nuxt.js Example Site

-A minimal Nuxt.js static site example.
+A ready-to-deploy Nuxt.js static site example for [Blossom](https://www.blossom-cloud.com).

-## Prerequisites

-- Node.js 16.x or higher
-- npm or yarn

 ## Setup

 1. Install dependencies:

     npm install
-    # or
-    yarn install

 2. Run development server:

     npm run dev

-    # or
-    yarn dev
+Your site is available at http://localhost:3000

 ## Building

 To build the static site:

     npm run generate
-    # or
-    yarn generate

 The site will be generated in the `dist` directory.